The Transfer Pricing Law Review: India

 Broader taxation issues

-i Diverted profits tax and other supplementary measures
+i Diverted profits tax, digital sales taxes and other supplementary measures

 ii Double taxation

-iii Consequential impact for other taxes
+iv Consequential impact for other taxes

 Indirect tax implications with regard to transfer pricing adjustments are independent of the ITA and are governed by distinct laws.